-Figure 7 Elemental maps of polycrystalline region of an Al–Zn–Mg–Cu alloy after 8 passes of ECAP. (a) Mg, (b) Cu, and (c) Zn maps (81)
+Figure 7 Atom-probe elemental maps of polycrystalline region of an Al–Zn–Mg–Cu alloy after 8 passes of ECAP. (a) Mg, (b) Cu, and (c) Zn maps (81)

-3.4 Nanosized particles and secondary phase precipitations
+3.4 Nanosized particles and secondary phase precipitates

 Solution quenching promotes the formation of particles in many alloys subjected to SPD (17,, and others).
-Many examples of such nano-particles with a size as much as ~10–20 nm precipitated in the UFG AA6061 after ECAP-PC processing is presented in these studies.
-Nano-particles appeared due to dynamic ageing and caused additional precipitation hardening of the alloys. arameters of SPD processing usually determine the size and morphology of precipitations.
-In recent years, the subject of dynamic ageing originating from SPD has attracted greater attention because the morphology of precipitates and their formation kinetics differs considerably from the processes of conventional ageing and provide for new possibilities in the production of advanced age-hardenable alloys (, ).
+Examples of such nano-particles as large as ~10–20 nm precipitated in the UFG Al alloys after ECAP processing is presented in these studies.
+Nano-particles appeared due to dynamic ageing and caused additional precipitation hardening of the alloys.
+Parameters of SPD processing usually determine the size and morphology of precipitates.
+In recent years, the subject of dynamic ageing originating from SPD has attracted greater attention because the morphology of precipitates and their formation kinetics differ considerably from the processes of conventional ageing and provide for new possibilities in the production of advanced age-hardenable alloys (, ).

-It observed that the dynamic ageing during high-pressure torsion competes with dynamic dissolution of precipitates ().
+It was recently observed that dynamic ageing during high-pressure torsion competes with dynamic dissolution of precipitates in copper-based alloys ().
 As a result of this competition a certain steady-state forms between dynamic ageing and dynamic dissolution ().
 This is controlled by an accelerated diffusion-like mass transfer between matrix solid-solution and precipitates.
 As a result of this dynamic equilibrium, a certain steady-state solute concentration css is established.

 4 Nanostructural design of UFG materials through SPD processing